Programming Assignment Week 1:

 Your app should have the following:

-- A “Sudoku” button that should pop up the Sudoku example from the Hello, Android text.
+- A “Sudoku” button that should start the Sudoku example from the Hello, Android text.
 This example can be found from the publisher's code site for the book.
 You should select the Sudokuv4 version of the code.

-- A “Create error” button that should intentionally cause an error in the code to crash the program (this will be used to test the Google error tracking feature).
+- A “Create error” button that should intentionally cause an error in the code to crash your program (this will be used to test the Google error tracking feature).

-- A unique icon that gets placed on the phone’s app list.
+- A unique icon that gets placed on the phone’s app list in the launcher.

 - Any other bells and whistles you want to add.

-The app should only run on phones with phone ID/IMEI numbers that have been given to you.
-If someone runs your application on a non-authorized phone, it should print a message such as “This is a test application not intended for public use” for a few seconds and then close.
-The app should have the name NUMAD-[YourTeamName] on the phone.
-Use the package edu.neu.madcourse.yourteamname.
+This is so that other people are not running your assignments as you develop them on phones that are entered into the course phone database.
+If someone runs your application on a non-authorized phone, it should display a message such as “This is a test application not intended for public use” for a few seconds and then close.

-As you complete this assignment and have “aha!” moments where you figure tricky things that might hold other people up, you should add those to class wiki.
-Every person should add at least one tip to the wiki.
+As you complete this assignment and have “aha!” moments where you figure tricky things that might hold other people up, you should post those to the Piazza message group.

-You will be graded based on how well you follow the instructions above using the app on the Market Sunday night at 6PM.
+You will be graded based on how well you follow the instructions above.